CelesteGateley/ChatPronouns/README.md

 Staff members can also set customized pronouns on a per-user basis, using `/setcustompronouns (name) (tag) (description)`

+## Permissions

+The plugin has two permissions `chatpronouns.custom`, giving the user access to the `/setcustompermissions` command, and `chatpronouns.other` allowing the user to set another persons pronouns.

 ## PlaceholderAPI

 The plugin supports PlaceholderAPI, with 3 valid placeholders: